-In fulfilling its mission, the BRC relies on support from the Risk & Control Functions within the Pictet Group, and reports to the Board of Directors at least on a half yearly basis, or more frequently as appropriate.
+In fulfilling their mission, the Manco and BRC rely on support from the Risk & Control Functions within the Pictet Group, and report to the Board of Directors at least on a half yearly basis, or more frequently as appropriate.

 The Risk Management department monitors and controls risks, supported by various committees, ensuring that the internal and regulatory risk limits are met.
 Thus, the missions of the Risk Management department are to: